91DarioDev/GYOES-generate-your-own-entropy-seed/README.md

 python3 main.py
 ```

-the follow the script instructions.
+then follow the script instructions.

 ## Don't trust, verify!
 The code is very minimal and simple so that can be reviewed.
 In order to avoid that you have to review the bip39 words list, it is in a separate file and you can just delete that one and download it again from https://raw.githubusercontent.com/bitcoin/bips/master/bip-0039/english.txt and save it as `english.txt`